Updated: Sep 20, 2021

 Add salt, cumin, garlic, cilantro, garlic, and Black Label Reserve Sauce and stir to combine.

 Give your sauce a taste and adjust any spices you want.
 Add the rest of your lime juice now.

 Cut your tomato in half and remove the center and seeds.
 Finely dice the remaining flesh.

-Add the tomato to the guacamole.
-Gently fold them into the mixture.
+Add the diced tomato to the guacamole.
+Gently fold it into the mixture.
 You don't want to smash the tomato.